acookson91/CV/README.md

 ## Other

 * Love: Phycology and Human Behavior,Business studies, Sailing and all books that help me improve
-* Hobbies: Trying to Making anything from Cars, Bicycles to T-shirts
+* Hobbies: Trying to Make anything from Cars, Bicycles to T-shirts

 ## Contact